jaimebv/EDF-Port-FreeRTOS/README.md

 * We have implemented EDF on top of FreeRTOS keeping the vanilla distribution and leveraging the same core functions.
 * We have created a simple hello world example to test EDF.

+Embedded today🔜, edge-powered tomorrow! 🔌📲

+Thanks for joining and see you at the silicon frontier!